 Surfing in Arugam Bay – Sri Lanka

-Arugam Point, a long right hand break close to Arugam Bay, which has waves upto 2m in height and lasts a good 400m ride.
-9km North of Arugam Bay, is Pottuvil Point, which is a bit smaller than Arugam Point, is the highest place in Pottuvil.
+At Arugam Point, the waves rise high up to about 2m.
+It lasts for about 400-500m and it is a long right-hand break.
+Pottuvil point is also a good spot.
+It placed 9kms north of the Arugambay beach and also comparatively smaller to Arugam Point, which is the highest place in Pottuvil.
 It’s very popular with Surfers as this is a long and deserted beach.
 You might bump into some wild elephants around this area, so do keep an eye out.

 Lahugala National Park Sri Lanka

 About 15km from Arugam Bay is the Lahugala National Park.
 The main attraction is the Lahugala Reservoir, while the Lahugala Park is blessed with a population of about 150 elephants during July and August.
 When the surrounding water dries up, big herds of wild elephants and birds head to this area in search of water and vegetation.